 The roots of organizational inertia

-Many executives continue to ignore these trends at their own peril.
+Many executives continue to ignore these trends and forgo an e-commerce initiative at their own peril.
 Why?
-Change is not easy, and particularly difficult when business performance continues to sustain at somewhat acceptable levels through traditional sales channels, and the change agent (in this case, the e-commerce expectations of business buyers) is completely unfamiliar to the executive-in-charge.
+Change isn’t easy, and it’s particularly difficult when business performance continues to sustain at somewhat acceptable levels through traditional sales channels, and the change agent (in this case, the e-commerce expectations of business buyers) is completely unfamiliar to the executive-in-charge.

 Inaction is the result – somewhat driven by fear, somewhat by not knowing where to start.
-But the reality is that ignoring digital transformation is not sustainable, and customers are forcing change.
-Here’s the good news in this – companies that are listening are being rewarded – massively.
+But the reality is that ignoring digital transformation isn’t sustainable, and customers are forcing change.
+Here’s the good news – companies that are listening are being rewarded – massively.
 Why shouldn’t you be one of these companies?

 There are four key foundational elements of organizational evolution necessary to prepare for and execute a successful digital transformation.

-Re-defining leadership – from the very tippy top
+1. Re-defining leadership – from the very top

-Digital Transformation simply won’t occur with this one single ingredient: senior leadership driving change.
-And this needs to come from the very pinnacle of the organization.
-Including the CEO, but even above him or her, the Board of Directors (or owners of the firm) need to not only buy into the goal of becoming a digital-first organization, but also need to embrace this change and find ways to incentivize and empower the entire organization to evolve.
+Digital transformation simply won’t occur with this one single ingredient: senior leadership driving change.
+This needs to come from the very pinnacle of the organization.
+The CEO, but even above him or her, the Board of Directors (or owners of the firm) need to not only buy into the goal of becoming a digital-first organization, but also need to embrace this change and find ways to incentivize and empower the entire organization to evolve.

 Leaders cannot be successful without the right team around them.
 This is not a new concept, but one that is difficult for B2B companies to accept and adopt.
 The ‘right team’ must go beyond loyalty to the organization (which does have value), and include a healthy dose of new digital expertise and a willingness to embrace (not just accept) change.

-Hire real Ecommerce experience, and give your leader real authority
+4. Hire real e-commerce experience, and give your leader real authority

 To enable digital transformation, B2B organizations need to hire people with relevant e-commerce experience who can lead and drive this change, with the full support of the CEO and Board.
 Without knowing what to look for in this leader, too often B2B organizations look within the company to promote (typically to the IT department) for this expertise.

-It isn’t that internal leaders can’t succeed; but they frequently lack the skills and experience to understand what is necessary to drive digital engagement and e-commerce sales.
-Moving outside of the traditional ‘promote from within’ approach of many B2B organizations, companies should strongly consider bringing in someone from a B2C e-commerce leadership role to fill a similar role in the B2B enterprise.
-And companies should look to provide real authority to these roles.
+It isn’t that internal leaders can’t succeed; but they frequently lack the skills and experience to understand what’s necessary to drive digital engagement and e-commerce sales.
+Moving outside of the traditional “promote from within” approach of many B2B organizations, companies should strongly consider bringing in someone from a B2C e-commerce leadership role to fill a similar role in the B2B enterprise.
+Companies should look to provide real authority to these roles.

-Too often, I see the leader that B2B companies appoint to run their e-commerce operation with less than five years of total experience and holding a title such as ‘e-commerce Manager’ or ‘Web Coordinator’.
+Many times, I see the leader that B2B companies appoint to run their e-commerce operation has less than five years of total experience and holds a title such as e-commerce manager or web coordinator.
 This role must be empowered to be a change agent.
 Anything less diminishes the organization’s ability to execute and drive true transformation.

 Organizational evolution enables transformation

-The road to digital transformation isn’t an easy one, it is not flat, and in some cases it can be very long.
+The road to digital transformation isn’t an easy one.
+It’s not flat, and in some cases it can be very long.
 There are bumps along the way, and there will be roadblocks.
 But having empowered and accountable leadership in place, with the right experience, skills and knowledge, is the first step.

 Of course, I’m here to help.
 Reach out to me at firstname.lastname@example.org and I can help you break through the inertia, establish collaborative structures, and create a path forward towards Digital Transformation.